DrewCoding/179-Final-Project/AggieProjectDocument.md

 **Add it here if you did work that should be factored into your grade but does not fit easily into the proscribed roles!
 Please include links to resources and descriptions of game-related material that does not fit into roles here.**

 # External Code, Ideas, and Structure #

-If your project contains code that: 1) your team did not write, and 2) does not fit cleanly into a role, please document it in this section.
-Please include the author of the code, where to find the code, and note which scripts, folders, or other files that comprise the external contribution.
-Additionally, include the license for the external code that permits you to use it.
-You do not need to include the license for code provided by the instruction team.

 The battle background and "Turkey" enemy sprite were generated using Stable Diffusion.